oj-codes/mathbliss/content/posts/2025-09-26-calculus-1-unit-1.md

 ### 2) Circles

 A circle is "all points the same distance from a center."
-That's it.
 The center is where it lives, the radius is how big it is.

 Think of a compass drawing a circle around a pushpin.
 The pushpin is the center.
 The distance to the pencil tip is the radius.